 Post may contain affiliate links.
 To read my affiliate policy click here.

-Something happens to me every year in mid to late August.
-I just am over all the summer salads and ready for some heartier fare and comfort food.
 Bring on soup season!
 And what better way to start soup season than with this Instant Pot corn chowder?

 This soup doesn’t mean you’ll be wasting the last of the summer sunshine slaving in your kitchen thanks to your Instant Pot.
-Nope, it comes together in about 15 minutes of cooking time.
-That’s practically nothing when you get a bowl that bursts with sweet corn, hearty potatoes and creamy goodness.

 Ingredients for Instant Pot Corn chowder: corn, peppers, potatoes, cheese, flour, half and half, vegetable broth, butter, garlic, water

-- Butter
+• Butter

-- Onion- Go for a medium to large sweet or yellow onion and make sure to dice it.
+• Onion- Go for a medium to large sweet or yellow onion and make sure to dice it.

-- Peppers- Both green bell peppers and roasted red peppers give this soup a nice depth of flavor.
+• Peppers- Both green bell peppers and roasted red peppers give this soup a nice depth of flavor.

-- Garlic- Fresh garlic, pressed, is best for this.
+• Garlic- Fresh garlic, pressed, is best for this.

-- Potatoes- I like red potatoes in this but you can also use baby yellow potatoes
+• Potatoes- I like red potatoes in this but you can also use baby yellow potatoes

-- Salt and pepper- To taste
+• Salt and pepper- To taste

-- Vegetable broth– Go for low sodium if you can find it.
+• Vegetable broth Go for low sodium if you can find it.
 If you aren’t vegetarian, you can sub chicken stock or broth.

-- Corn- Frozen or fresh.
+• Corn- Frozen or fresh.

-- Flour and water- To make a roux and thicken the soup
+• Flour and water- To make a roux and thicken the soup

-- Half and half- Can use whole milk or cream as well.
+• Half and half- Can use whole milk or cream as well.
 Avoid low fat milk.

-- Cheddar cheese- The preshredded kind is fine or you can shred your own.
+• Cheddar cheese- The preshredded kind is fine or you can shred your own.

 How to Make Instant Pot Corn Chowder

-Prep and saute the veggies.
+1. Prep and saute the veggies.

 Cut the potatoes, onion, and peppers to inch long pieces and crush the garlic.
 Turn on Saute mode and add the butter to the inner pot.
-Once the butter is melted, add in the onions, peppers, potatoes, and garlic.
-Saute the veggies for 5 minutes, stirring it often as it cooks so they don’t stick to the liner.

-Pressure cook the veggies in broth.
+• Pressure cook the veggies in broth.

-Add the veggie broth and pressure cook
+Add the veggie broth to the sauted veggies

 When the veggies are fragrant and partially cooked, add the veggie broth to the inner pot.
 Then secure the lid on the Instant Pot and set the valve to sealing.
 Set the pressure to high and cook for 5 minutes.
-When the timer rings, do a quick release of pressure.

-Add the roux and the corn.
+• Add the roux and the corn.

 Add the roux, corn and cheese.

-- Garnish and serve.
+• Garnish and serve.

 Instant Pot Corn Chowder